 Pros of an open–close online course launch

-You’ll likely do a better job keeping your online course on your audience’s radar
+Keep your online course on your audience’s radar

 You can reuse the same email campaigns over and over again so you only have to do the work once

-Your students will go through your course at the same time, making community building easier.
+Students will go through your course at the same time, making community building easier.

 Cons of an open-close online course launch